GOP Sen. Lindsey Graham proposes nationwide 15-week abortion ban

 Additionally, two Republicans, Susan Collins of Maine and Lisa Murkowski of Alaska, support abortion rights.
 Even if the proposal could clear the Senate, it would stall in the House, where Democrats hold the majority.

-Graham acknowledged that it's unlikely his bill will come up for a vote with Democrats controlling both chambers of Congress, but pledged there will be a vote on the nationwide ban if Republicans win back the House and Senate in November's midterm elections.
+Graham acknowledged that it's unlikely his bill will come up for a vote with Democrats controlling both chambers of Congress.

 The attempt by GOP senators to curb abortion access comes as the issue has emerged as a motivator for voters in midterm races.